-We help eliminate the RISK
+We help minimise the RISK

 Our consultants share a passion for asbestos management & safety.
 We help minimise the risk by providing expert advice at home or the office.
 Today many properties still contain asbestos in some form, this is where our highly experienced asbestos consultants will inform and guide homeowners and businesses in the right direction.
 We provide an independent service specialising in asbestos.
 Our consultants are available 24/7, are certified, experienced and are insured for 1 million Professional Indemnity & 5 million Public Liability by Lloyds of London.
 We service the Sydney, Northern Beaches, Illawarra & South Coast regions.
 Call today or send us an email, we can help YOU make an informed decision with your asbestos and building issues.